Vandise/melonjs-composable-sprites/README.md

 # MelonJS Composable Sprite
 A plugin for MelonJS, allowing sprites to be composed of multiple sprite sheets without having to alter existing sprite configurations.

+You can see an example of this library being utilized in an RPG project [here](https://github.com/Vandise/game-elements).
+Specifically look at the [Main Player](https://github.com/Vandise/game-elements/tree/master/src/client/entities/mainplayer) directory for use-case and composition render priority.

 ## How to use this repository
 Upon release, all a version of this plugin will be saved in the `dist/` directory.
 There will be a minified version of the plugin for production use, and an expanded file, containing source-maps and debug information.
 Utilize whichever source file best suits your needs.